 1955: Chaga is approved for use by the Russian Medical Academy of Science for supporting healthy immune system.

-1984: Dr. Kirsti Kahlos begins important scientific research about Chaga's active compounds and their health benefits.
+One of the chapters of the book, “Birch Cancer”, is devoted to a discussion among clinic patients about the miraculous birch mushroom that cures cancer.1984: Dr. Kirsti Kahlos begins important scientific research about Chaga's active compounds and their health benefits.

 Today: Scientific research on Chaga continues, as more and more people discover its amazing health benefits and life-enhancing properties.